Wicz-Cloud/NextCraftTalk/README.md

 ## 🤝 Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on:

+- Development setup and workflow
+- Coding standards and best practices
+- Testing requirements
+- Pull request process
+- Issue reporting

+### Quick Start for Contributors

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/NextCraftTalk.git`
+3. Set up development environment: `make install-all`
-2. Create a feature branch
+4. Create a feature branch: `git checkout -b feature/your-feature`
-3. Make your changes
+5. Make your changes following our [coding standards](CONTRIBUTING.md#coding-standards)
-4. Run tests and linting
+6. Run tests: `make test`
-5. Submit a pull request
+7. Submit a pull request

-## � Community
+## 📋 Community Standards

+- **[Code of Conduct](CODE_OF_CONDUCT.md)**: Our community guidelines and standards
+- **[Security Policy](SECURITY.md)**: How to report security vulnerabilities
+- **[License](LICENSE)**: MIT License terms and conditions

+## 🏷️ Versioning

 Join our Discord server for discussions, support, and to connect with other users: https://discord.gg/D2vFfQW4Nm